You make awesome music, but are you using Internet Marketing to Promote your Music online?

 The more your website represents you as a professional musician, the more you serve your fans with what they look for.
 That is why you need to have all the right call to actions and information in place.

-Call to actions on your webpage could be listening to snippets of your music, watching some music videos, reading some awesome music-related stories and subscribing to your mailing list to get the latest updates.
+Call to actions on your webpage could be listening to snippets of your music, watching some music videos, reading some excellent music-related stories and subscribing to your mailing list to get the latest updates.

 Step 2: Add a Mailing List to your website and start email marketing

-What would you say if I told you that you can send your new album right into the inbox of your fans?
+What would you say if I told you that you could send your new album right into the inbox of your fans?
 Talk about direct messaging.

 If you want to start with a decent email marketing platform, I would advise Convertkit.

-Not only do they have the opportunity to create awesome signup forms, they also give you great mailing marketing courses for free.
+Not only do they have the opportunity to create effective signup forms, but they also give you excellent mailing marketing courses for free.
 You can try them for 30 days free, just to see if you like it.

 Then, you can start sending out your music to your fans along with some great promos or music files.
 Yes, you can get them to sign up if you give away one song for free!
 How awesome is that?